 The table below states the provision at Brighton College Dubai.
-The provision for students of determination is in relation to the revised Categorisation Framework for Students of Determination (2019-2020).
+The provision for students of determination is in relation to the revised Categorisation Framework for Students of Determination (2019-2020)

-Type of Need Brighton College Dubai Provision Social, emotional and mental health The school has a strong pastoral team to support all pupils who experience difficulties wiith behaviour, as well as counselling support for pupils who experience eating disorders, anxiety and depression.
-For pupils with ADD/ADHD and syndromes such as Tourette's, pupils will be supported in following the College's entrance criteria and the College's code of conduct.
-Physical, sensory and medical Individual Learning Assistance if required and relevant aids to complement the resources of the College.
-Expertise from outside agencies, such as Occupational Therapy may be required.
+Type of Need Brighton College Dubai Provision Social, emotional and mental health The College will provide support to pupils with SEMH needs to support their wellbeing and academic success.
+This may include emotional support and access to the school counsellor; adaptive teaching strategies in the classroom; targeted intervention; positive behaviour management and relationship building; and recommendations to external services.
+The inclusion team meets regularly with the safeguarding and pastoral team to ensure the wellbeing of each pupil.
+Physical, sensory and medical The College will provide adaptive teaching and accommodations within the classroom and school setting.
+This may include access to assistive technology, risk assessments or medical plans and targeted intervention.
+Referrals to outside agencies, such as Occupational Therapy may be required.
 The College will make reasonable adjustments to help pupils access the curriculum and navigate the College.
-Each pupil will be assessed on a case-by-case basis to ensure that we are able to meet the pupil's needs.
-A medical team and experienced pastoral staff will ensure all pupils with medical needs are well catered for.
+There is an onsite medical team and experienced pastoral staff who will ensure all pupils with medical needs are well catered for.
 All teachers will have the relevant health and safety training.
-Communication and Interaction Pupils who require support in this area, such as those with Autistic Spectrum Disorder, will be supported by the Inclusion team and expertise from outside agencies, if required.
-Individual Learning Support Assistants may be required to put adequate support in place; this will be discussed with parents during the admissions process or as the need becomes apparent.
-Expertise from outside agencies (S&L Therapists and OTs) may be called upon if required.
-Cognition and learning Pupils will be supported by the Inclusion team, which will have experts in supporting pupils with a range of specific and multiple learning disorders including dyslexia, dyscalculia and dyspraxia.
-Pupils will be offered intervention using research-based programs to address the need depending on the stage of the pupil's academic career, progress made to date, and the demands of the classroom.
+Communication and interaction Pupils who require support in this area, such as those with social communication or language difficulties, will be supported through adaptive teaching, an inclusive learning environment and targeted interventions (if required).
+Some pupils may be recommended for external agency support, such as support from a Speech and Language Therapist or Occupational Therapist.
+Their emotional and social wellbeing will also be monitored closely by staff.
+Cognition and learning Pupils with general barriers, multiple barriers and specific learning difficulties will be supported through adaptive teaching, targeted intervention and the expertise of the Inclusion team Pupils may be offered intervention using research-based programs to address the need depending on the stage of the pupil's academic development, progress made to date and the demands of the classroom.
 Older pupils may be taught strategies and study skills to promote independence, utilising technology and exam access arrangements.